lorenzo-stoakes/linux-gorman-book-notes/README.md

 Though this is a (substantial) derivative, it is entirely without commercial aim of course, and designed merely as a study guide for myself.

+__NOTE:__ Whenever there is an architecture-dependent function/macro/data structure, the links I am including reference i386.

 __NOTE:__ For the time being, I am skipping the 'What's new in 2.6' parts of the book as I am focused on 2.4.22.
 Looking through these will be part of the next phase of my research where I translate from 2.4.22 to a recent kernel.